European VAT rules for Amazon sellers

 If you are an Amazon seller, your VAT obligations in Europe are driven by the following rules:

-- OSS schemes for ecommerce sales in the EU
+- Ecommerce VAT rules and OSS schemes for ecommerce sales in the EU

 - Role of marketplaces on ecommerce supplies in the EU